The Business Forum

 The concept of The Business Forum, which was first voiced more than a quarter of a Century ago, is simple to the extreme, and yet almost impossible to imagine anyone ever making happen.
 Basically, we were able to bring together a group of senior executives and ask them if they were able to trust us enough that if we found someone with a technology, product, service or philosophy we thought might help their business, they would agree to have lunch with us and this expert, on the understanding that they would incur no cost whatsoever, nor would they be under any obligation to make any decision to buy anything, or do anything further in any way, by attending our meetings.
 Also, we asked if they would join in questioning the expert and taking part in a moderated discussion?
 Simple! . . . and strange as it seemed then, they all said yes and agreed to make time in their busy calendars to join the venture!

-Round-Table LuncheonsEveryday people write, phone, fax or access us on the Internet (www.bizforum.org) to make sure that their organization's entry is up to date and to ensure that they are still in there.
+Round-Table LuncheonsEveryday people write, phone, fax or access us on the Internet (www.bizforum.org) and email us to make sure that their organization's entry is up to date and to ensure that they are still in there.
 Even more call in to establish a contact in an existing member company or organization so that they may get sponsored into the network and association.
+We also get numerous new contacts from friends who recommend their friends and colleagues to be put on our lists.
 If you think about it, this is really quite understandable, when you realize that most people would want to take advantage of every possible free lunch with their peers and the chance to join them in interrogating experts on subjects essential to their careers.
-As Matt Gonzales, then National Facilities Director for Toyota put it some time ago, "Where else can I have access to so many people in the business community, network with my peers, hear world-class experts on subjects I need to keep up with and get a first class lunch?"

 Over the years The Business Forum grew into the other six States that make up, with California, the seven Pacific States of America.
 The original three dozen or so Charter Members who funded the beginnings have been joined over the years by hundreds more Corporate Members who want to find out where we will be having lunch next month and who realize the benefit of what we are doing enough to become members, otherwise of course it could never have happened.
+The list today reads like a who's who in business and government and too long to publish here, it includes, as one guest jokingly once put it "everyone from the Jet Propulsion Laboratory to Yum Yum Donuts."

 Closed Meetings - By Invitation OnlyThe list of organizations and corporations buying lunch for our "friends" these days, could in all modesty be described by the word "impressive".
-In fact there are many major corporations that would love to have the "client list" that we have today.
+In fact there are many major corporations that would love to have the "client list" that we have had.
 In the last few years a representative list of the sponsoring organizations that have provided our friends with the ability to question their experts includes most of the best known names in the business world.
 Since the beginning The Business Forum has had sponsors that have included governments, states and many of the world's largest corporations, as well as individuals of impressive achievement in their field.
 In other words, it would seem that they believe, that if you need to meet the decision makers of west coast business, then you really need to know The Business Forum.

 We fully understand the importance of maintaining this reputation.
 The luncheon discussions of today are still based on the original rules we established all those years ago, some of which are quite strange, but then, who knew it was going to grow the way it has?